-This project supports and maintains positive relationships with the environmental agencies, Washington Department of Ecology and US Army Corps of Engineers and reduces wildlife hazard to airport operations.
+This project supports and maintains positive relationships with the environmental agencies, Ecology, and Corps and reduces wildlife hazard to airport operations.

 TRIPLE BOTTOM LINE SUMMARY:

 The local economy and community will benefit by this project because it helps to ensure the continued safe operation of the Airport, while meeting permit obligations.
 Completion of the Tyee Valley Golf Course Mitigation will fulfill all outstanding Port wetland permit obligations associated with the MPU projects.
 The Airport Operations wildlife hazard will be reduced.